Capturing Bugs

 Screenshot capture flow in extension

-Taking a viewport screenshot with the Crosscheck extension
+Taking a visible area screenshot with the Crosscheck extension

 Developer context is always captured

-Whether you take a viewport or full-page screenshot, the same set of developer context data is collected: console logs, network requests, performance metrics, and user action timeline.
-This data is attached to the capture and viewable in the dashboard detail view.
+Whether you take a visible area or full-page screenshot, the same set of developer context data is collected: console logs, network requests, performance metrics, and user action timeline.
+This data is attached to the check and viewable in the dashboard detail view.

 Annotation After Capture